arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-storage/azure-storage-fileshare.md

 -StorageAccountName "tracking-account-storage" `
 -FileShareName "returned" -SourceFolderPath "containers" ` -DestinationFolderName "containers"
-# Upload files to Azure FileShare storage 'returned'...
 # Uploaded the '[fileName]' file to Azure FileShare 'returned'
 # Uploaded the '[fileName]' file to Azure FileShare 'returned'
 # Files have been uploaded to Azure FileShare storage 'returned'
 ```